 August 2021 - Present.

-Upon successful completion of the course, students will be able to: understand the basic concepts of democratic thought; analyze the formation, concepts, and components of the United States Constitution; investigate the idea of federalism and explain the role of states and the national government in America’s political environment; explore America’s political culture and examine the traits and beliefs of the American voter; identify America’s major political parties, the core beliefs, and the impact special interest groups can have on their actions; understand the electoral process in the United States; analyze the organization and purpose of the Legislative, Executive, and Judicial branches of government; understand the role and structure of the federal bureaucracy; investigate the modern media and its impact on public opinion; and examine the concepts of civil rights and civil liberties and their impact on American society.
+Upon successful completion of the course, students will be able to: explain the basic concepts of democratic thought; analyze the formation, concepts, and components of the United States Constitution; investigate the idea of federalism and explain the role of states and the national government in America’s political environment; explore America’s political culture and examine the traits and beliefs of the American voter; identify America’s major political parties, the core beliefs, and the impact special interest groups can have on their actions; understand the electoral process in the United States; analyze the organization and purpose of the Legislative, Executive, and Judicial branches of government; discuss the role and structure of the federal bureaucracy; investigate the modern media and its impact on public opinion; and examine the concepts of civil rights and civil liberties and their impact on American society.

 In the upper division baccalaureate degree category, 3 semester hours in Political Science, United States Government, or Legal Studies (8/21).